The domain within your query sequence starts at position 770 and ends at position 800; the E-value for the ANK domain shown below is 2.3e0.

 - Evolution (species in which this domain is found)

-This tree shows only several representative species.
+This tree includes only several representative species.
 The complete taxonomic breakdown of all proteins with ANK domain is also avaliable.

 - Literature (relevant references for this domain)